 Dice

-Dice is a job search and recruitment website that also provides career development resources, virtual career events, and industry insights.
-It is one of the top job search platforms for job seekers in tech.
+Dice is a job search and recruitment website that provides career development resources, virtual career events, and industry insights.
+It is one of the top job search platforms for tech job seekers.

 Unlike the larger web portals, Dice caters to recruiters looking for targeted technology and engineering talent.